Search

 Here’s a quick look at available grants to go back to school for unemployed people:

-• Federal Pell Grant: One of the most common grants available, the Federal Pell Grant is open to students of all ages, gender and income.
+• Federal Pell Grant: One of the most common grants available, the Federal Pell Grant is open to students of all ages, genders and incomes.
 This grant is available to students with demonstrated financial need and who have not completed their postsecondary education.
 To learn more, check out this guide to Pell Grants.

-• Federal Work-Study (FWS) Program: The FWS program gives students on-campus jobs so they can earn money to help pay for their educational expenses.
+• Federal Work-Study (FWS) Program: The FWS program offers students on-campus jobs so they can earn money to help pay for their educational expenses.

 • Iraq and Afghanistan Service Grants: These grants are awarded to students whose parent or guardian was a member of the U.S. armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11.
 To learn more about additional requirements and how to apply, visit the studentaid.gov website.